JDass05/puch-ai-whatsapp-assistant/README.md

-# 🚀 Puchsach MCP Server
+# 🚀 Sach MCP Server

 *An intelligent analysis and assistance server powered by FastMCP and local LLM integration* 🤖✨